Cluster Execution

 Notes:

-• No HTTP result server — the nginx sidecar and archiver are not included in the minikube manifest.
+• No archiver sidecar — it is not included in the minikube manifest.
 Use vast execution cluster download-cleanup to remove S3 buckets after processing results via kubectl port-forward.

 • emptyDir storage means all data is lost if the pod restarts.